Nalina-Udaiyakumar/Grocery-trip-prediction/README.md

 Files:
-Dataprep.py - Create a dataset for modelling by merging weather data with credit card transactions data (CC data) Datawrangle.py - Create columns for previous grocery and restaurant spend data in CC data CC_EDA.py - EDA to determine the most influential parameters and add metrics if necessary Grocery prediction.py - fitting a prediction model and tune
+Dataprep.py - Create a dataset for modelling by merging weather data with credit card transactions data (CC data) Datawrangle.py - Create columns for previous grocery and restaurant spend data in CC data EDA and prep.py - EDA to determine the most influential parameters, data prep and add metrics if necessary Grocery prediction.py - fitting a prediction model and tune